MILITARY POSTAL HISTORY SOCIETY

 In addition to a brief non-philatelic summary of the war, the issue contains a comprehensive article on the war by Norm Gruenzner, an expert on the "Police Action," illustrated with numerous covers from his collection, and including a summary of the forces involved.

-The Summer bulletin also includes Society news, and an 8-page auction.
+The Summer bulletin also includes Society news, and an 8-page Military Postal History Society auction (163).

 In this issue of the MPHS Bulletin the lead article discusses the U.S. involvement in Latin America as "policeman" in Nicaragua.
 There are several postal markings used between 1927 and 1933 by the Marine Corps in this action.